phanx-wow/ClassColors/README.txt

 If you need to contact me privately, you may do by private message on either download site, or by email at addons@phanx.net.

-Note that email and private messaging are not appropriate ways to report bugs, request features, or ask for help with using an addon, and that such messages will be ignored.

 ## Information for Addon Authors